AppDaemon/appdaemon/API.md

 #### self
 A standard Python object reference

-#### args

-Zero or more positional arguments provided at the time the shcedule entry was added

 #### kwargs

-A dictionary containing Zero or more keyword arguments
+A dictionary containing Zero or more keyword arguments to be supplied to the callback.

-The use of `args` and `kwargs` are an optional but powerful way of providing information to the callback function.

 ### Creation of Scheduler Callbacks